Cowboys at Giants preview: Michael Gallup, Jason Peters could change things for the game

 The Dallas Cowboys still have, at minimum, a few weeks before they see Dak Prescott back under center for the team.
 But that doesn’t mean help on the offense isn't on the way.
 It’s possible the Cowboys could have two new players added to the gameday roster this week when they play the New York Giants.

-Given the Giants 2-0 start, and the fact that they are 1-point favorites over the Cowboys according to DraftKings, getting some additional help would be a very good thing.
+Given the Giants 2-0 start, and the fact that they are 1-point favorites over the Cowboys according to DraftKing Sportsbook, getting some additional help would be a very good thing.
 Especially with this being an NFC East division game on the road.

 Cowboys veteran receiver Michael Gallup, and long-time NFL veteran offensive tackle Jason Peters, could play this week, although Gallup’s odds may be a little higher than Peters.